-All commercial and mixed-use centers in this focal area have been identified as traditional form as discussed in Section 3.3.2 and shown on Map Figure 6-A medium or low scale nodes, as shown in Figure 6-A. (Amended 12-11-17\6-20-19; BCPA-2017-01A) The neighborhood fabric is predominantly owner occupied, single-family homes, with the exception of the previously mentioned two-family units along Harlem Road.
+All commercial and mixed-use centers in this focal area have been identified as traditional medium or low scale nodes, as shown in Figure 6-A. The neighborhood fabric is predominantly owner occupied, single-family homes, with the exception of the previously mentioned two-family units along Harlem Road.
 Fetto Park, a 2.8 acre "pocket park" was recently developed just north of the Park School.
-In addition to Fetto Park, the Harlem Road Community Center,

-Saratoga Park and recreation fields associated with the Amherst Middle and High schools located nearby.
+In addition to Fetto Park, the Harlem Road Community Center, Saratoga Park and recreation fields associated with the Amherst Middle and High schools located nearby.
 (Amended 09-08-15; BCPA-2014-01)